 - On-site X-ray data collection, processing and evaluation

 - Remote X-ray data collection at synchrotron radiation at SSRL

 - Design of mutant proteins based on structural information

 - Preparation of figures for grant applications and publication.

-Timothy Mather PhD - Molecular Modeling Facility Director (BRC 238)
+Tim Mather, PhD - Molecular Modeling Facility (BRC 238)

-The LBSF is located in the Biomedical Research Center Building on the University of Oklahoma Health Sciences Center.
+The Laboratory is located in the Biomedical Research Center Building on the University of Oklahoma Health Sciences Center.
+The

 Download a Campus Map